janisaiad/summerschool/README.md

 does not work (see the litterature before) there should be something under the hood but the other thing is that the 1 shot learning can be useful also

+fno and pinn fno to try
+deepxde baseline to try also
+we are also under the sobolev training setup, so there is the theory behind to disentangle
 ### FNO Performance
 - Too many Fourier layers destabilize training
 - Consider sequential temporal inference